A Brief History of Silwan

 Umayyad palaces are located at the northern entrance of Silwan.
 It is one of the most important Islamic archaeological sites.
 The occupation authorities took control of the region, and it was opened in June 2011 as a manifestation of the alleged Temple.
 There they built metal stands and platforms in the form of a path called the "Biblical Path to the Manifestation of the Temple”.

-The excavations have increased, so has the confiscation of lands and the capturingof people’s homes in twisted and unjust ways in order to give themto the settlers.
-This is done by the owners of ill souls and the ones who seek personal interests over the country and over the committed Palestinians who are struggling to save their homes and land.
+Over the years, the excavations have increased, so has the confiscation of lands and the ceasing of people’s homes in twisted and unjust ways in order to transfer their ownership to settlers.
+This is done by owners who seek personal interests over the country’s interest and over the committed Palestinians who are struggling to save their homes and land.

 In the beginning of 1986 the Elad Settlement foundation was established.
 The president of the association then claimed that he was a tour guide and got to know one of the town's residents and worked with him in the field of tourism.
-A few years later he seized the man’s property and Eladassosiation began to control properties of the citizens under a law named "Absentee Properties".
-This law prevents Arabs from returning to their homes in West Jerusalem such as “Al-Talbiyeh, Boq’aand others”.
-The help of the Jewish National Fund(JNF) helped confiscate land and transferred its properties to the Elad settlement association.
+A few years later he seized the man’s property and Elad association began to control properties of the citizens under a law called "Absentee Properties" law.
+This law is used by the Israeli occupation authorities to confiscate lands and properties from its Arab owners and prevents them from returning to their homes such as the example of homes confiscated in the neighborhoods of “Al-Talbiyeh, Boq’a and others”in West Jerusalem.
+The confiscation took place with the help of the Jewish National Fund(JNF) who transferred the confiscated properties’ ownership to the Elad settlement association.

-Eladassosiation took the responsibility of protecting and preserving the “national park” called "City of David" and it is supervised by the “Nature and Parks Authority”.
-Meanwhile the antiquities authorityviolated all laws by doubling the amount of excavations.
+Elad association took the responsibility of protecting and preserving the “national park” called "City of David" and it is supervised by the “Nature and Parks Authority”.
+Meanwhile the antiquities authority has carried out increased excavations in the site in an illegal manner.

 Mughrabi Gate Square